WTW-IM/es-components/packages/es-components/src/components/controls/buttons/IconButton.md

 </div>
 ```

-Here's an example of having multiple buttons together and toggling between them.
+Here's an example of multiple buttons together and toggling between them.

 ```
 import IconButton from './IconButton';